 These little LED lights shed much needed light inside the cabinets.
 They have been helpful both inside and out, especially in the compartment that holds the propane tanks.
 Now we can easily see the propane levels at night.
 The longer lights shown in the photo give off an ambient glow while the smaller ones are more direct for task lighting.
 All are peel-and-stick and take AAA batteries.

 New flooring is on its way!
 I chose a sheet vinyl for this RV makeover that includes neutral gray and brown tones in a wood grain design.
-More on that decision will come in a future flooring tutorial.
+More on that decision in our flooring tutorial post here.

 I thought the flooring would be delivered yesterday, but we didn’t get a call.
 We have spent quite a bit of time painstakingly removing every staple from this rig.
 The carpet installers went a bit overboard, don’t you think?